redis/redis-doc/docs/manual/programmability/lua-api.md

 The sandboxed Lua execution context blocks the declaration of global variables and functions.
 The blocking of global variables is in place to ensure that scripts and functions don't attempt to maintain any runtime context other than the data stored in Redis.
-In the (somewhat uncommon) use case that a context needs to be maintain betweem executions, you should store the context in Redis' keyspace.
+In the (somewhat uncommon) use case that a context needs to be maintain between executions, you should store the context in Redis' keyspace.

 Redis will return a "Script attempted to create global variable 'my_global_variable" error when trying to execute the following snippet: